504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Evans et al. (2018) found learners with unaddressed ADHD score lower academically.
 Their review showed a 0.6 to 1.1 standard deviation gap in test scores.
 This gap increases from primary to secondary school.
 Structured behavioural interventions had the biggest impact (Evans et al., 2018).

 Consider the work of Evans et al. (2016) and Poncy, Skinner, and O’Mara (2006).
-Accommodations aren't useless, but prioritise strategically.
-Research by Theodore Christ (2008) supports behavioural and environmental changes most.
-These work better than solely providing extra time, according to studies.
+Accommodations are not useless, but teachers should prioritise them strategically.
+Research by Theodore Christ (2008) gives most support to behavioural and environmental changes.
+Studies suggest these work better than only providing extra time.

 Accommodation Type Evidence Rating Key Finding